abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - Tob-down (Memoization) Solution - Time and space: `O(n*m)`
   ![dynamic-programming](./img/dynamic-programming-5.png)

+  - It's same to brute force, but we're using memoization to store the result of each sub-problem in an array or map, so we don't need to solve them again, we just return the result from the cache.
+  - This will reduce the time complexity from `O(2^(n+m))` to `O(n*m)`

   ```py
   # Top-down Dynamic Programming
   def memoization(r, c, rows, cols, cache):